zorkian/go-datadog-api/README.md

-# datadog-api -- a Go implementation
+# Datadog API in Go

 Hi!